ryanzietlow/NHL-xG-Model/README.md

 <img width="929" alt="Screenshot 2024-08-01 at 8 48 22 PM" src="https://github.com/user-attachments/assets/f0331596-2200-48b1-ade4-6778d1732121">
 <img width="911" alt="Screenshot 2024-08-01 at 8 48 31 PM" src="https://github.com/user-attachments/assets/d51a920b-24a5-4cc0-8e96-485b4928b581">

+## Sources

+I would like to give a massive thank you to MoneyPuck, MatthewBarlowe and EvolvingHockey.
+Their public work and data greatly assisted me throughout this project.